 Alistair Henry is a Senior Lecturer in Criminology in Edinburgh Law School.
 He currently acts as the Deputy Director of Research, with a focus on Knowledge Exchange and Impact.
-Since 2010 he has also acted as an Associate Director of the Scottish Institute for Policing Research (SIPR), where he chairs the Police Community Relations Network.
-He is co-chair of the European Society of Criminology Working Group on Policing and a member of the Editorial Advisory Board of the European Journal of Policing Studies.
+Between 2010-2018 he acted as an Associate Director of the Scottish Institute for Policing Research (SIPR), where he chaired the Police Community Relations Network.
+He is a member of the Editorial Advisory Board of the European Journal of Policing Studies.

 Ph.D. supervision interests

 I am open to discussing PhD opportunities with potential candidates in relation to any of my noted research interests.
 At present I have particularly strong interests in the local governance of crime, governance and accountability mechanisms in policing, democratic governance of the police, the effects of police reform, policing in times of austerity, and partnership working and how to make it more effective in practice.